 Recurring Fair Value Measurements

-The fair value hierarchy table for the periods indicated is as follows:
+The fair value hierarchy table for the reporting date noted is as follows:

-The following table presents changes in Level 3 liabilities measured at fair value for the six-month period ended June 30, 2020 and 2019.
-Both observable and unobservable inputs were used to determine the fair value of positions that the Company has classified within the Level 3 category.
-Unrealized gains and losses associated with liabilities within the Level 3 category include changes in fair value attributable to both observable (e.g., changes in market interest rates) and unobservable (e.g., changes in unobservable long- dated volatilities) inputs:
+The estimated fair value of the financial instruments classified within the Level 3 category was determined using both observable inputs and unobservable inputs.
+Unrealized gains and losses associated with liabilities within the Level 3 category include changes in fair value attributable to both observable (e.g., changes in market interest rates) and unobservable (e.g., changes in unobservable long- dated volatilities) inputs.